GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 to be automatically associated with your data.
-You are reminded that it is possible to create or modify the reduction dictionaries as described in :ref:`python-dicts` and this may provide the simplest route to a successful data reduction experience.
+You are reminded that it is possible to create or modify the reduction dictionaries as described in :ref:`python-dicts` and this may provide the simplest route to a successful data reduction experience, rather than using the automated selection functions described in this tutorial.

-As a further reminder, the reduction script should be run in segments, only uncommenting the two or three lines needed to perform each of the following steps during each execution of the script.
+As a further reminder, the reduction script should be run in segments, only uncommenting the two or three lines needed to perform each of the following steps during each execution of the script, and the results should be inspected after each step.

+The data in this tutorial comprise J and K-band spectra of the Galactic star-forming region S5, taken as part of the MOS science verification (SV) program.

 Retrieving the Data
 -------------------

-The data in this tutorial comprise J and K-band spectra of the star-forming region S5, taken as part of the MOS science verification (SV) program.
+The first step is to retrieve the data from the Gemini Observatory Archive (see :ref:`archive-search`).
+To download the data for this tutorial, the following URL should be pasted into your browser:

 https://archive.gemini.edu/searchform/cols=CTOWEQ/GS-2019A-SV-201/notengineering/20190701-20190809/NotFail

 Click the button at the bottom of the page labeled "Download all 309 files totalling 1.03 GB".
+These files should be extracted to a subdirectory of the location you wish to do your reduction, named ``raw``.
-The program includes some daytime flatfields taken through the slit mask but the F2 instrument team has decided that nighttime flats should be used in the reduction, so these files are surplus to requirements and can therefore be deleted.
+The program includes some daytime flatfields taken through the slit mask but the F2 instrument team has decided that nighttime flats should be used in the reduction, so these files are surplus to requirements and can therefore be deleted, together with a few other extraneous files.

 .. code-block:: bash